rozek/node-red-rest-service-examples/README.md

 > For this example to work, a folder named `file-management` has to be created in the working directory of your Node-RED instance

+For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.
+Before, you should also copy the example files which come with this repository (found in directory [file-management](https://github.com/rozek/node-red-rest-service-examples/tree/main/file-management)) into that folder.
+Additionally, in order to test the file upload, you will have to point the related Postman request to the file that is to be uploaded - simply select file `image-file.png` from the example files.

 ## License ##